We shake with joy, we shake with grief.

 housed as they are in the same body.

 Being human is complex—especially being human in a body.
 There are moments in life when the tensions we hold are simply overwhelming, disorienting, and beyond language, like losing someone we love.
 But there are also moments when this tension, while still powerful and tangible, is somewhat elusive—like the uncertain times in our lives when we stand in the threshold between the familiar and the unknown, or the thinly known.
-Many of you find yourselves in a threshold moment, a liminal space, as you anticipate studying at The Seattle School in a little under five months.
+Many of you find yourselves in a threshold moment, a liminal space, as you anticipate studying at The Seattle School in a little under two months.

 Some of you will be relocating to a new city, leaving home, families, friends, and jobs.
 You will all be reorienting your life around new rhythms, adjusting to changes in relationships, jobs, and friendships as graduate school takes up space and time.
 We imagine that, for most of you, this liminal space is occupied by anticipation, excitement, anxiety, fear, and grief—not to mention the needs and concerns of other people (spouses and children) and the major decisions that still loom ahead.
 That is a lot to hold in a body and to comprehend in a mind.

 It is often not until after we have crossed a threshold and are looking back that we are able to put words to all that we are feeling, holding, experiencing—to put words to what we need.
 That’s why it is so important in the midst of liminal spaces to find playful and practical rituals that help you locate yourself in relationship with God, yourself, and others.

 Ask questions without agendas.
 Write about it.
 Talk about it.
 Definitely laugh about it.
 Connect with a Seattle School mentor.
 Give us a call.
 Pray.